MinecraftForge/Documentation/docs/blocks/interaction.md

 Called on a block when it is clicked by a player.

-!!!
-Note
+!!! note
     This method is for when the player *left-clicks* on a block.
 Don't get this confused with `use`, which is called when the player *right-clicks*.

 ### Parameters:
 |      Type       |     Name     |                  Description                  |